Sky-NiniKo/anime-sama_downloader/README.md

 ```
 If you don't have poetry, `pip install poetry`.
 And if you don't have pip, intall Python.

+If you can't install poetry: `pip install -r requirements.txt` but be warn, it is not supported.

 ## Config
 You can customize the config in `anime_sama/config.py`